Fera13/ML-Project-Obesity-Classifier/README.md

 # ML-Project-Student_Performance
-A machine learning classification model that predicts the grades and performance of students based on other features in the dataset.
+A machine learning classification model that predicts if a person is overweight or not.